SocketCluster/socketcluster-website/docs/api-ag-client-socket.md

       invokePublish(channelName, data)
     </td>
     <td>
-      Publish data to the specified channelName.
+      Publish data to the specified <code>channelName</code>.
 Expect a response from the server.
-      The channelName argument must be a string.
+      The <code>channelName</code> argument must be a string.
-      The data argument can be any JSON-compatible object/array or primitive.
+      The <code>data</code> argument can be any JSON-compatible object/array or primitive.
       This method returns a <code>Promise</code> which will be rejected if the operation fails.
       For example, it can be rejected if the <code>MIDDLEWARE_INBOUND</code> middleware blocks the action on the server side.
       The promise will resolve once the server has processed the publish action.